What Is a Handicap Race?

 Non-handicap races — conditions events, Group races, maidens — are dominated by form that is already in the public domain and priced accordingly.
 The favourite wins roughly a third of all non-handicap races and the market does a reasonable job of ranking the field.
 Handicaps are different.
 The compression of ability created by the weight system means form advantages are smaller, more field-dependent, and harder for the market to price efficiently.

 Large-field handicaps — 12 runners or more — are the most fertile ground for long-term profit.
 The market has to spread probability across a wide field, and the variance this creates works in the punter’s favour.
 A horse that should be 8/1 drifts to 12/1 because the market cannot confidently rank 16 closely matched runners.
+In those big fields the draw and the pace become decisive — which is exactly where the course-by-course work pays off.
+Our draw bias guide covers how stall position swings sprint handicaps, and the racecourse guides carry the track-by-track biases you apply on the day.
 This is not guesswork.
-This is where disciplined, evidence-based handicapping earns its return.
+It is where disciplined, evidence-based handicapping earns its return.

 The Mistakes That Cost Money